eleinah/eleinah/drafts/README.md

   - Curious about:
     - Rust
     - Elixir
-    - C#
 - I'm actively looking to contribute to open source and will update what I'm contributing to most here.
-- Always looking for fun and exciting new things to work on, please feel free to contact me if you'd like to work together!
+- Always looking for fun and exciting new things to work on, please feel free to [contact me](mailto:github@lly.email) if you'd like to work together!
 <!-- - Looking to get into making 2D games with Godot & learning pixel art sometime in the future -->

 ---